Vinniciuslopes/love-running/README.md

 - The home page was divided into sections, hero-outer, club ethos and meetup time and footer.
 - Hero-outer with an image and where the it takes place.
-- Club ethos eas displayed information about the benefits of jogging.
+- Club ethos displays information about the benefits of jogging.
 - Meetup section displays meetup time and place for the runners.
 - Footer display social media links.

 ### **Gallery Section**

-- The gallery section shows pictures of people from the group taking part in different activities.
+- The gallery section shows pictures of people from the group taking part in different  running activities.

 ### **Signup form**

-- The signup form is where people who are interested can signup to be part on the running group.
+- The signup form is where people who are interested can signup to be part of the running group.
-- There is a input for name, last name and email, there is also a radio input.
+- There is a input for name, last name and email, there is also a radio input to chose form urban, trail or both activities.

 ### **Testing**